RasKue/Kudzai-Thelma/README.md

-- 👋 Hi, I’m @RasKue
+- 👋 Hi, I’m @KudzaiT
 - 👀 I’m interested in data exploration and analysis
 - 🌱 I’m currently learning SQL and Python language
 - 💞️ I’m looking to collaborate on SQL projects
-- 📫 How to reach me raskue.kays@gmail.com
+- 📫 How to reach me kuthelma@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Did you know that data analysts have discovered that the number 37 is statistically the "most random" number between 1 and 100?